minagawah/sowngwala-js/README.md

 Whichever you wish to pursue, the program offers the corresponding 2 methods:

-- (Equatorial/Horizontal)
+- (Equatorial or Horizontal)
 [sun_pos_equatorial](src/sun/sun_pos_equatorial.js)
   - Usually for "Observation"
   - You want the sun's position either in [Equatorial](src/coords/equatorial.js) or [Horizontal](src/coords/horizontal.js) coordinate system, so that you will get to know for which direction you should face toward to see the sun.
+Use [horizontal_from_equatorial](src/coords/horizontal_from_equatorial.js) to convert Equatorial to Horizontal.
 - (Ecliptic)
 [sun_pos_ecliptic](src/sun/sun_pos_ecliptic.js)
   - Usually for "Astrology"
   - You want the sun's position in [Ecliptic](src/coords/ecliptic.js) coordinate system, so that you would get "latitude (β)" and "ongitude (λ)" for the given time and space.

-Since the steps for finding Equatorial position includes that of Ecliptic, we can only focus on Equatorial, and it should pretty much suffice the needs.

-Let's see how you can calculate **Equatorial** position of the sun.

-If you want **Horizontal** position of the sun, check out [src.check/check.js](src.check/check.js) which runs on [the demo page](https://tokyo800.jp/mina/sowngwala/), and it contains an example to find Horizontal position of the sun.
+Equatorial pretty much covers Ecliptic.
+So, as to illustrate the use of the library, it is sufficient if we talked about Equatorial only.
+As a matter of fact, if you run [sun_pos_equatorial](src/sun/sun_pos_equatorial.js), it will not only return Equatorial, but also Ecliptic, too.

+Also, if you want to convert the Equatorial to the Horizontal, please refer to [src.check/check.js](src.check/check.js) for it demonstrate the usage.
+It also takes observer's latitude and longitude, and his/her LST (Local Sidereal Time).
+(you can find it runnin in [the demo page](https://tokyo800.jp/mina/sowngwala/))

 ### (a) Runtime Usage